ImageMagick/Usage-Markdown/resize/index.md

 As such by processing images using LAB colorspace, actually works better, and avoids clipping and color skew, that you may get when using a RGB or XYZ colorspace.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
-> Before IM v6.7.8-2 LAB values for A\* and B\* channels was stored using signed integers, stored in a unsigned integer memory space.
+> Before IM v6.7.8-2 LAB values for A\* and B\* channels was stored using signed integers, stored in an unsigned integer memory space.
 > This created a discontinuity between negative and positive values, that did not allow normal processing to work, only image format converstions.
 >
 > This meant that in older versions of IM, image processing in LAB colorspace did not work, especially when a color involving both positive to negative values were involved.